Has your sex drive done a disappearing act?

 These nuts are high in selenium, which is often deficient in our diets due to its depletion in the soil.

-Selenium not only plays a role in healthy testosterone levels, but it also helps to support thyroid function.
+Selenium not only plays a role in healthy testosterone levels, but also helps to support thyroid function.

 5. Shun the Passion Killers